kilonzi001/supply-chain-marketplace/README.md

 1. Use the SUI CLI to interact with the deployed smart contract, providing function arguments and transaction contexts as required.

-2. Monitor transaction outputs and blockchain events to track the status of service listings and transactions.
+2. Monitor transaction outputs and blockchain events to track the status of orders and transactions.

 ### Using Web Interfaces (Optional)

 1. Develop web interfaces or applications that interact with the smart contract using JavaScript libraries such as Web3.js or Ethers.js.

-2. Implement user-friendly interfaces for creating service listings, placing bids, and managing transactions on the Health Marketplace platform.
+2. Implement user-friendly interfaces for creating orders, managing disputes, and completing transactions on the Supply Chain platform.

 ## Conclusion

-The Health Marketplace Smart Contract offers a decentralized solution for managing healthcare services, promoting accessibility, transparency, and efficiency in the healthcare industry.
-By leveraging blockchain technology, patients and healthcare providers can engage in secure and transparent transactions, ultimately improving the overall healthcare experience for all stakeholders.
+The Supply Chain Smart Contract offers a decentralized solution for managing orders and transactions within a supply chain system, promoting efficiency, transparency, and trust among participants.
+By leveraging blockchain technology, buyers and suppliers can engage in secure and transparent transactions, ultimately improving the overall supply chain management process.